 Elsevier eBook on VitalSource - Access Card

-Learn to calculate dosages accurately and administer drugs safely!
-Applied Pharmacology for Veterinary Technicians, 6th Edition shows you how to determine drug dosages, administer prescribed drugs to animals, and instruct clients about side effects and precautions.
+Prepare your students to calculate dosages accurately and administer drugs safely!
+Applied Pharmacology for Veterinary Technicians, 6th Edition shows students how to determine drug dosages, administer prescribed drugs to animals, and instruct clients about side effects and precautions.
 Coverage of drugs includes pharmacokinetics, pharmacodynamics, clinical uses, dosage forms, and adverse effects.
 An Evolve companion website offers animations of pharmacologic processes, practice with dosage calculations, narrated videos demonstrating drug administration techniques, and more.
-Written by veterinary technology educator Lisa Martini-Johnson, this resource provides the pharmacology knowledge you need to succeed as a vet tech!
+This trusted resource provides the pharmacology knowledge your students need to succeed as veterinary technicians!

 - Quick-access format makes it easy to find important drug information, including clinical uses, dosage forms, and adverse side effects.